Co-written by Nick Beckstead and Carl Shulman

 Why we think it is promising: Progress in this area has a clear relationship with long-run outcomes for humanity.
 There have been some very good buys in this area in the past, such as early asteroid tracking programs.
 Apart from climate change, total foundation spending in this area is around 0.1%, and little of that carefully distinguishes between large catastrophes and catastrophes with the potential to significant change long-run outcomes for humanity.

-: We will make use of GiveWell’s explanation of the cause area here
+Meta-researchWhat it is: We will make use of GiveWell’s explanation of the cause area here and here.

 Why we think it is promising: We believe that many improvements in meta-research can accelerate scientific progress and make it easier for non-experts to discern what is known in a field.
 We believe this is likely to systematically improve our ability to navigate global challenges and opportunities.
 From a long-term perspective the importance of different impacts of meta-research diverges from a short-term analysis because, e.g. the degree to which policymakers can understand the state of scientific knowledge at any given level of progress looms larger in comparison to simple acceleration of progress.